barumau/pandunia/english/kia_i_dap.md

 ## Grammar and vocabulary

-#### Why analytic structure was chosen for Pandunia?
+#### Why isolating structure was chosen for Pandunia?

 Different structures were considered and tested during the development of Pandunia.
 The main choice was between an agglutinating and an isolating structure.

 1. In an agglutinating language every word can be clearly divided into component parts.
 For example Esperanto word "niaj" (our) consists of three parts: ni- (we), -a- (adjective marker) and -j (plural marker).
 2. In an isolating language every word consists of just one part.
 For example in Mandarin Chinese the word for "our" consists of three separate words: wǒ (first person pronoun), men (plural marker) and de (possessive marker).
 Then they are simply put together: wǒmende, 我们的.

-Pandunia is best described as an _analytic language_.
-Pandunia uses a handful of suffixes for marking parts of speech and for word derivation.
-On the other hand, Pandunia uses separate words to express things like person, number, mood, tense and aspect, which are typically expressed with inflection in agglutinating languages.
+Pandunia is an isolating language.
+It uses separate words to express things like person, number, mood, tense and aspect, which are typically expressed with inflection in agglutinating and inflecting languages.

 To demonstrate the difference, let's compare the same sentence in Esperanto (an agglutinating language) and Pandunia.
 Parts of word are separated with the bar sign.

     Esperanto: Mi pov|as vid|i du  bel|a|j|n okul|o|j|n nun.
-    Pandunia:  mi ken    wid|a do  sundar    yen        nun.
+    Pandunia:  mi ken    wide  du  sundar    yen        nun.
                I  can    see   two beautiful eyes       now.